 When Rick (Humphrey Bogart) toasts to Ilsa (Ingrid Bergman) in Casablanca, he utters the now iconic words, “Here’s looking at you, kid.”
 The line was never in any of the drafts of the screenplay.
 It has been attributed to a between-the-takes comment Bogart said to Bergman as he taught her poker.
 The line is uttered four times throughout the film.

-The line was originally used by Bogart in the 1934 film Midnight, eight years before the debut of Casablanca.
+Bogart originally used the line in the 1934 film Midnight, eight years before the debut of Casablanca.

 Harry Callahan (Clint Eastwood) goes into a diner for a morning cup of coffee.
 A robbery is in progress.
 Harry kills all but one of the robbers until the surviving robber grabs a fleeing waitress and threatens to shoot.
 Harry points his iconic .44 Magnum revolver at the man’s face and says slyly, “Go ahead, make my day.”